FluffynatorT800/AcademyDevOps/Dokumentation/AcademyDevOps.md

 <-> kubectl create namespace springboot </br>
 -> </br>

+kubernetes and Kubectl plugin was added in Jenkins, unclear if they are needed </br>

 Exposing minikube on a Azure Virtual Machine: </br>
 To test Minikube and make it accessable via browser run the following commands to </br>
 create a test deployment on the VM </br>